Practicing Information Architecture

 Information architecture is the way we arrange pieces of content to make sense when experienced as a whole.
 By this definition: there is information architecture in everything.
 Mindblown?
 Take a second, I can wait.

-Ok, so, I’m an information architect.
-I help teams decide how to arrange things, what to call things and how to make sure that their users understand the ways they arrange and label those things.
+Ok, so, information architects help teams decide how to arrange things, what to call things and how to make sure that users understand the ways they arrange and label those things.
 Sounds simple, right?
 Well, it would be, except—words are hard and people are well, complex.

 What does an IA actually do?